-Capral's long term incentives (LTIP) are designed to strengthen the alignment of the interests of senior managers with shareholders and support a culture of share ownership and shareholder wealth.
+Capral's long term incentive plan (LTIP) was designed to strengthen the alignment of the interests of senior managers with shareholders and support a culture of share ownership and shareholder wealth.
 It also aims to provide competitive remuneration for the retention of specifically targeted members of senior management.

-LTIP - Managing Director
+LTIP - MANAGING DIRECTOR

-Prior to his appointment as Managing Director, Mr Dragicevich was granted 2,000,000 performance rights under LTIP in 2013.
-These have either vested or lapsed.
-He was granted a further 2,000,000 performance rights following shareholder approval in April 2014 and 2,500,000 performance rights following shareholder approval in April 2015.
-During the Financial Year, an additional 2,500,000 performance rights were granted to Mr Dragicevich following shareholder approval in April 2016.
+Mr Dragicevich was granted 2,500,000 performance rights following shareholder approval in April 2015 and 2,000,000 performance rights following shareholder approval in April 2016.
+During the Financial Year, an additional 2,000,000 performance rights were granted to Mr Dragicevich following shareholder approval in May 2017.